matthutchison/leantechniques_demo/README.md

 # Lean TECHniques Technical Showcase - Matt Hutchison
 An application displaying photo album information for the purpose of demonstrating technical qualifications to the review team.

-## Dependencies
+## Before you get started
 The application requires either that Docker is installed or a local installation of Python (3.9 or greater).
+Clone the repository from GitHub and proceed to the instructions for either [Docker](#running-with-docker) or [local Python](#running-with-local-python)

 ## Running with Docker
 If GNU `make` and Docker are installed, the simplest way to run the application is `make run` from this directory.
 If `make` is not present, the container can be built and run using `docker build -t leantechniques-demo . && docker run -it --rm leantechniques-demo`.